DruxAMB/AroundTheWorld/HOW_TO_PLAY.md

 ### 1. Connect Your Wallet
 - Click the **Connect Wallet** button in the top-right corner
 - Use your Coinbase Wallet to sign in
-- This enables progress saving and leaderboard participation
+- This enables progress saving, NFT minting, and leaderboard participation

 ### 2. Set Your Player Name
 - After connecting, you'll be prompted to enter a player name